Abramovandrev/TestingSector/README.md

-Project management and issue tracking for Testing Sector.
+Issue tracking for Testing Sector.